Where is your house?

 I want to build my own light show.
 How do I get started?

-Check out our Gory Details page to learn all about how we built our elements and each of the pieces of our display.
+Check out our How It All Works page to learn all about how we built our elements and each of the pieces of our display.
 It is laid out roughly in chronological order of how we went about creating what you see.
 Once you have read that material, feel free to contact us with additional questions and we will do our best to provide helpful answers.

 Do I need to be an engineer to have my own light show?